Current Students

 PROGRAM HANDBOOK

-Like an honors program, you will receive additional support, outlined in this guide, such as an assigned Academic Advisor, exclusive access to scholarships, and the opportunity to build relationships while working directly with faculty mentors and the CUNY BA community, which includes staff, faculty, student leaders, campus coordinators, and allies.
-Contact information for the members of our team is on our website.
+As part of our community network, you will receive additional, holistic support outlined in this guide, such as an assigned Academic Advisor, exclusive access to scholarships, and the opportunity to build relationships while working directly with faculty mentors and the CUNY BA community, which includes staff, faculty, student leaders, campus coordinators, and allies.

 Warmly,